tomscii/ir.lv2/README.md

 Available versions
 ------------------

-Two versions are available for download.
-Version 1.2.x is absolutely zero-latency, however its run() should only be called with the same power-of-two buffer sizes (eg. always 512 samples, or always 2048, etc) during the plugin's lifecycle, otherwise bad things happen.
+Two versions are available for download. **Version 1.2.x** (contained in git branch `zero-latency`) is absolutely zero-latency, however its run() should only be called with the same power-of-two buffer sizes (eg. always 512 samples, or always 2048, etc) during the plugin's lifecycle, otherwise bad things happen.
 In practice this means that you should NEVER EVER use this version with its parameters automated (even those listed as suitable for automation).
 Otherwise it works as you would expect.

-Version 1.3.x uses additional internal buffering so automation and the seemingly random buffer sizes that occur when automating the plugin (calling run() with buffer lengths eg. 1785, 263, 761, 1287 etc.) is not an issue anymore.
-It works with automation (but see the note about parameters suitable for automation below), at the expense of introducing extra buffering.
+**Version 1.3.x** (in git branch `automatable`) uses additional internal buffering so automation and the seemingly random buffer sizes that occur when automating the plugin (calling run() with buffer lengths eg. 1785, 263, 761, 1287 etc.) is not an issue anymore.
+It works with automation (*but see the note about parameters suitable for automation below*), at the expense of introducing extra buffering.
 The resulting latency is reported to the host via standard LV2 mechanism.
 However, if this causes problems for you, feel free to use version 1.2.x (and keep in mind that BOTH versions are completely unsupported by the author).

 Furthermore, there is a split of versions based on zita-convolver library compatibility.
 The last versions to compile against and work with zita-convolver 2 are 1.2.1 and 1.3.1.
 Later versions in both lines (starting with 1.2.2 and 1.3.2) are compatible with zita-convolver 3.x.x only.

+Note that versions in the `automatable` branch are not superior to the corresponding `zero-latency` version; they are just different.
+HINT:
+If you never use plugin automation on IR, try `zero-latency`.
+If you absolutely need automation, or you have a problem with `zero-latency` then use `automatable` and read the section about Automation below.

 Known issues
 ------------